 Some of the most dramatic landscapes in Australia are a short drive away from Sydney.

-Barely an hour’s drive south-west of Sydney, the Southern Highlands Food and Wine Trail passes through rolling hills featuring an ever-increasing number of food producers, farm gate stalls and committed chefs.
-This is also a premium wine-growing region, home to more than 50 vineyards, and fast acquiring an exalted reputation for its cool-climate varieties.
-Pick up a wine map from the visitor information centre before setting out to explore.
+Barely an hour’s drive south-west of Sydney, the Southern Highlands Food and Wine Trail passes through rolling hills featuring an ever-increasing number of vineyards, food producers, farm gate stalls and committed chefs.

 Sydney’s landscape is like an adventure playground built for fun.
 The city’s most famous natural high is the 134m-high BridgeClimb on Sydney Harbour Bridge and the adrenalin-pumping SKYWALK at Sydney Tower Eye, a pulse-raising adventure onto a glass platform 268m above the city streets.
 Soar above the animals on a self-propelled WILD Flight inside Darling Harbour’s WILDLIFE Sydney Zoo or use Taronga Zoo’s Wild Ropes to traverse the zoo at treetop level on ropewalks and ziplines.
 Relish the rush of skydiving in a wind tunnel with iFLY Downunder or channel your inner James Bond at Jetpack Adventures in Penrith.